dchege711/programming_challenges/advent-of-code/2024/AoC2024/09-disk-fragmenter/09-disk-fragmenter.md

 0 + 1 \cdot 2 + 2 \cdot 2 + 3 \cdot 1 + 4 \cdot 1 + 5 \cdot 1 + 6 \cdot 2 + 7
 \cdot 2 + 8 \cdot 2\\). {{% cite AoC2024Day09 %}}

+The challenge to this problem is the fact that the list expands a great deal, e.g., `999` represents `000000000.........111111111`.
+Can we solve this problem without holding the expanded list in memory?
+Lots of bookkeeping involved in such an approach.

 ## References

 1. {{< citation